coed95/todo-list/README.md

 - Add filtering by completed and active todos
 - Add sorting by due date or priority
 - Add an "All Todos" view
-- Add an "Today" view
+- Add a "Today" view
 - Add drag-and-drop ordering
 - Improve responsive design for small screens
 - Add custom delete confirmation modals